mopidy/mopidy/docs/development/contributing.rst

 We run a continuous integration server called Hudson at http://hudson.mopidy.com/ that runs all test on multiple platforms (Ubuntu, OS X, etc.) for every commit we push to GitHub.
-If the build is broken or fixed, Hudson will issue notifications to our IRC channel.

 In addition to running tests, Hudson also does coverage statistics and uses pylint to check for errors and possible improvements in our code.
 So, if you're